+Alice Springs

-Alice Springs 144° 30'0" E, 18° 12'0" N Minimum Depth: -2.23 mi
+144° 70'73" E, 18° 21'03" N Minimum Depth: -2.23 mi

-The Alice Springs hydrothermal vent fields, located about 83 nmi west of Pagan Island in the CNMI, have active sulfide deposits, low-temperature iron oxide, barite, silica chimneys, and associated iron and manganese deposits on an axial volcano.
-Despite active hydrothermal vents erupting clear fluid with temperatures reaching 536°F, over 30 species have been identified at this site including hairy gastropods, shrimp, brachyuran crabs, barnacles, polychaetes, and limpets.^{33, 34} Chemosynthetic bacteria appear to be the primary producers at these vents.
-Symbiotic chemoautotrophic bacteria have been found in the gills of the hairy gastropod.
+The Alice Springs hydrothermal vent fields, located west of Pagan Island, were discovered in 1987.
+The vents have active sulfide deposits, low-temperature ironoxide, barite, silica chimneys, and associated iron and manganese deposits on an axial volcano.
+Despite active hydrothermal venting with temperatures reaching 535°F, over 30 different species have been identified at this site, including hairy gastropods, shrimp, brachyuran crabs, barnacles, polychaetes, and limpets.^{33, 34} Chemosynthetic bacteria appear to be the primary producersat these vents.
+Symbiotic chemoautotrophic bacteria have been found in the gills of the hairy gastropod.^{‡‡‡}